-Contemporary - A style of dance that traditionally combines classical modern with classical ballet, but is now allowing jazz, lyrical and hip-hop to influence the choreography.
+A style of dance that traditionally combines classical modern with classical ballet.
+Today we also see jazz, lyrical, and hip-hop now influencing the choreography.

-Hip Hop - A style that refers to street dance styles primarily performed to hip-hop music or that evolved as part of hip-hop culture.
-It includes a wide range of styles primarily breaking, locking, and popping.
+A street dance style primarily performed to hip-hop music or that evolved from hip-hop culture and includes moves primarily breaking, locking, and popping.

-Jazz - A style of dance that partners music and body that reflects a compilation of universal cultures and styles in an effort to strengthen the body, mind and soul as an individual within a communal energy.
+A style of dance that partners music and body that reflects a compilation of cultures.
 It combines syncopated rhythms with technical movements that stem from classical ballet.

-Modern - A very grounded style of dance whose roots began as a complete contrast to ballet.
+A style of dance whose roots began as a complete contrast to ballet.
 Movements stem from contractions, swing and release and fall and recovery.
-Themes and Variations are seen throughout the dance and tend to lead the choreography.
+Themes and variations tend to lead the choreography.

-Novelty - A dance performance that is popular for being unusual or humorous.
-Usually has a theme that is carried out throughout the performance by using dance movements appropriate to the character of the dance.
+An unusual or humorous dance performance that usually has a theme that carries the performance by using choreography appropriate to the character of the dance.

-Production - A dance performance that is usually themed that utilizes a combination of dance elements and styles.
-Staging, props, and/or backdrops may be utilized.
-Performance must not exceed over 6 1/2 min.
+Usually themed utilizing a various dance elements and styles.
+Staging, props, and/or backdrops may be used and performances must not exceed 7 minutes.